Research

 2021 Kenneth A. Shepsle Prize, awarded for the best article in the Journal of Political Institutions and Political Economy for the first volume (2020)

 Despite advances in descriptive representation, the wealth gap between U.S. elected officials and their constituents continues to grow.
 I investigate whether and how the overrepresentation of the affluent shapes public policy in American cities.
 Questions about social class and inequality seem especially pressing at the local level for two key reasons.
 First, the public depends on municipal government for essential services that affect their health and safety.
 Second, poor and working-class residents likely have fewer resources to “vote with their feet” by leaving cities with subpar services or regressive taxes, fees, and fines.
-Drawing on an original dataset that includes gender, race, occupational background, and political experience for 3,257 mayoral candidates from 259 cities over 60 years, I provide a comprehensive account of who runs for office and who serves in city government.
+Drawing on an original dataset that includes gender, race, occupational background, and political experience for 3,257 mayoral candidates from 259 cities over 60 years, I provide a comprehensive account of who runs for office and who serves as mayor.
 Overall, mayors tend to be overwhelmingly white and male with white-collar careers and prior political experience.
-Across cities and over time, only about 4% of mayoral candidates in my sample come from the working class.
+Across cities and over time, only about 4% of the mayoral candidates in my sample come from the working class.
 Combining candidate profiles with municipal public finance data, I use a regression discontinuity design (RDD) to investigate the effect of the underrepresentation of the working class on local fiscal policy and find that narrowly electing an affluent mayor has little, if any, impact on local fiscal policy.

 Is Divided Government a Cause of Legislative Delay? with Justin Phillips.
 2018.
 Quarterly Journal of Political Science 13(2): 173-206.